Dynatrace/openkit-java/docs/internals.md

 status request was sent to the server and sleeps some time before performing the next status request.
 A transition to CaptureOn state is performed if capturing was re-enabled by the server's status response.
-If capturing is disabled then no transition is performed and the state machine stays in CaptureOff state.
+If capturing is disabled no transition is performed and the state machine stays in CaptureOff state.

 If OpenKit is shut down during CaptureOff state a transition to FlushSessions is performed.